prof-rossetti/intro-to-python/exercises/web-service/deploying.md

-# Deploying a Background Web Service to Heroku
+# Deploying an Application to Heroku

 ## Prerequisites